liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 The following rules are used when composing a page by combining pages from different user groups:

--   If a user becomes a member of a user group that has a page template with the same name in the same set (public or private) as a page that the user already has, those pages will be combined.
+-   If a user becomes a member of a user group that has a site template with the same name in the same set (public or private) as a page that the user already has, those pages will be combined.

 -   If any of the pages has the name translated to several languages, only the default language is considered in the comparison.